chrisvenczel/DataScienceDeliverableC/README.md

 **CreateTables.sql** contains all code related to table creation.

 **FormatWorldBankData.js** has a script written for Google sheets to convert raw CSV data from the World Bank to CSV data that can be imported into a postgresql database.

+**DateDimension.sql** contains code used to create the table as well as the code to populate the table.